aws-samples/aws-kms-workshop/Section-1-Operating-with-AWS-KMS.md

 In this step, give the policy a name, for example "**KMS-Workshop-ImportMaterialPermissions**" and hit "**Create Policy**".

 With this, go back to the "**Roles**" section again (left side of the console within IAM service).
-Search again for "**KMS**" to find the role **KMSWorkshop-InstaceInitRole**, as we did in the second step when creating a CMK with no import material.
+Search again for "**KMS**" to find the role **KMSWorkshop-InstanceInitRole**, as we did in the second step when creating a CMK with no import material.
 Click on it.

 To attach the new policy we have just created to the role.
 Hit the button "**Attach policies**".